nickfan/laravel-easypost/README.md

-Stripe 2.0 for Laravel 4
+Easypost for Laravel 4
 ==============

-Integrates the Stripe PHP library with Laravel 4 via a ServiceProvider, config, and Blade extensions.
+Integrates the Easypost PHP library with Laravel 4 via a ServiceProvider, config, and Blade extensions.

 *This is originally a fork from the [abodeo/laravel-stripe](https://github.com/Abodeo/laravel-stripe) package*

 ### Installation

-Include laravel-stripe as a dependency in composer.json:
+Include laravel-easypost as a dependency in composer.json:

 ~~~
-"mmollick/laravel-stripe": "dev-master"
+"mandofever/laravel-easypost": "dev-master"
 ~~~

 Run `composer install` to download the dependency.